Keeping Kitty Out Of The Christmas Tree

 - Citrus: Many cats do not like the smell of orange or lemon.
-Citrus scented products are usually available in a store\ grocery or cosmetic department.
+Citrus scented products are usually available in a grocery store or a cosmetic department.
 Just sprinkle the citrus-scented product beneath the tree.

 - Moth Balls: Many cats dislike the smell of moth balls.
 Scatter a few around the base of the tree and it may be enough to keep kitty away.
 Unfortunately most human also dislike the scent of moth balls, so this may deter from their enjoyment of the tree too.

 - Clove: Clove is another scent cats tend to dislike.